 CO2 caps elicited statistically significant reductions in CO2, SO2, NOx, PM2,5, and CH4 emissions.
 OSW capacity elicited statistically significant reductions in CO2 and PM2.5, though these reductions are smaller than those from the CO2 caps.
 SO2 is statistically significantly increased by OSW capacity, though there is still a net reduction due to the CO2 caps reduction effects.
-A greater capacity of OSW, especially in the 80% cost reduction scenarios, requires a greater capacity of dispatchable resources, slowing coal retirements by keeping them running longer than they would otherwise.
+Higher capacities of OSW, especially in the 80% cost reduction scenarios, require a greater capacity of dispatchable resources, slowing coal retirements by keeping them running longer than they would otherwise.
 Thus, this tradeoff impacts the potential for OSW to lower SO2 and PM2,5 emissions.
 OSW capacity elicits more pronounced and consistent reductions in all emissions at the least stringent CO2 caps as there is no forced tradeoff between OSW and coal.

 Some of the emissions reductions in the electric sector are offset by gains due to end-use sector electricity production.
 Under tight CO2 caps, the industrial sector consumes less electricity from the grid, where the CO2 cap is applied, and increases its own electricity production with CHP.
 Despite the increase in industrial emissions, there is still a significant overall reduction across all emissions.

 The benefits of systems approach, as is the case with the TIMES model and EPAUS9rT database, can be seen in the identification of these tradeoffs.
 OSW is a new technology to the U.S. and its potential energy system effects cannot be fully analyzed unless the system can be seen as a whole.
 With new emerging technologies, such as electric vehicles and hydrogen fuel, the electric sector and electric generation are less isolated than they have been in the past.
-In many ways, electricity operates more as a traditional fuel as the economy is electrificed and generation resources diversify.
+In many ways, electricity operates more as a traditional fuel as the economy is electrified and generation resources diversify.
 With this research we are able to characterize the role that OSW plays in this system, as well as the potential it holds to reduce emissions.

 Further research might apply this methodology to a database that includes the OSW mandate policies of U.S. states and incorporates technology learning curves based on the current pipeline, assuming it comes to fruition.
 The technology landscape and cost reduction pathways are not yet developed, and state policies are likely to shape these as OSW begins to be built.
 Changes to emerging technology costs, and thus electricity costs, are likely to affect end-use electrification and cross-sector tradeoffs.
 Focusing research in this area could assess system-wide emissions outputs and sensitivities to the model parameters.
-Additionally, incorporating OSW live-cycle anlyses and emissions accouting could give a broader picture of the total emissions implications of adding OSW capacity.
+Additionally, incorporating OSW life-cycle analyses and emissions accouting could give a broader picture of the total emissions implications of adding OSW capacity.

 The emissions reduction potential of OSW was analyzed at a national level in this study, but the TIMES-EPAUS9rT modeling system can provide results at the census region level.
 CO2 caps could instead be applied at the regional level to better mimic state RPS and emissions goals.
 Extending the study to quantify emissions reduction benefits for environmental and human health would provide additional assessment of OSW, or another emerging technology, at a national or regional level.